Shopify/shopify-cli/packaging/homebrew/README.md

-# Building a Homebrewbrew package of the CLI
+# Building a Homebrew package of the CLI

-The Homebrew package of the CLI is an empty metapackage that installs the CLI gem directly through Ruby.
-Therefore, the package itself only serves to facilitate the installation and inclusion of non-ruby dependencies.
+The Homebrew package of the CLI works as a proxy for the actual gem, by downloading it and installing the source code inside under brew.

+Unlike Debian and RPM packages, this is not a metapackage, so the user will not be able to go between the brew and gem versions of the package, unless they reinstall it from scratch.

 To create new Homebrew builds, it is easier to run `rake package:homebrew` rather than to run the build by hand, but if you want to do that, follow the instructions below.
 These instructions are kept mostly for future reference.